 As per usual, the lens comes with a small case which gives it some added protection although we do not use it in the field as space in our camera bags is at a premium.
 It also comes with a plastic lens hood which is considerably longer than the f2.8 version.
 Unlike the f2.8 version, the hood does not change the filter thread size of the lens it fits.
 Unfortunately, this was the first thing that we lost on the f2.8 lens and as a result, we had a lens that needed a different size filter and also a lens cap.
 The f1.8 lens has a 58mm filter* thread.

-The Sony A7Riii with the Samyang AF 35mm f1.8 FE
+Above: The Sony A7Riii with the Samyang AF 35mm f1.8 FE

 The lens is considerably longer than the f2.8 version measuring 63.5mm in length which is almost double the length of the f2.8 lens, however, this is no surprise considering the f1.8 aperture.
-Surprisingly it is only slightly shorter than the Samyang AF 75mm f1.8 FE lens.
+Surprisingly though, it is only slightly shorter than the Samyang AF 75mm f1.8 FE lens.
 The lens weighs in at 210g/7.4oz (without lens cap), which is well over twice the weight of the f2.8 lens.

 Above: Sony A7RIII with the Samyang AF 35mm f1.8 FE (left) and Samyang AF 35mm f2.8 FE (right)

-Similar to the Samyang AF 75mm f1.8 FE lens, it has a Custom Mode Switch on the side of the lens which allows you to change the aperture of the lens by turning the focusing ring.
+Similar to the Samyang AF 75mm f1.8 FE lens, this lens has a Custom Mode Switch on the side of the lens which allows you to change the aperture of the lens by turning the focusing ring.
 The switch allows you to change between Mode 1 & Mode 2 (see image below).

 - Mode 1 – out of the box the default is set to Auto Focus (Normal Control AF).
 The focus ring is activated when Manual Focus (MF) is set via your camera settings.